 On the 15th of August 2020 at 10:00:00 AM, Trading Interval 5, the Wholesale Electricity Market (WEM) Balancing price became -$1000/MWh.
 Trading Intervals 8 and 9 were also -$1000/MWh.
 August 15th proceeded to produce 18 negative price intervals1.

 It's no secret that the future of energy will be vastly different to how we know it today.
 This brings a raft of challenges for energy providers, but also plenty of new opportunities for the industry and energy consumers alike.

 As the closure of another coal-fired power station draws closer, planning Australia’s energy future is becoming even more important.

-The World Economic Forum (WEF) last month placed Australia 43rd out of 115 advanced economies ready to transition to renewable energy.
+The 2019 World Economic Forum (WEF) placed Australia 43rd out of 115 advanced economies ready to transition to renewable energy.

-With increasing business pressure to improve plant energy performance, it is natural to turn towards an energy audit as a means of identifying saving opportunities or to justify capital expenditure for a solution.
+With increasing business pressure to improve plant energy and emissions performance, it is natural to turn towards an energy audit as a means of identifying saving opportunities or to justify capital expenditure for a solution.